Robodox-599/2016_Neonatologist/README.md

 ## NEONATOLOGIST 2K16

-### Testing Branch
+### Pre-Ventura Branch

-This testing branch holds the code used for the first official test of the Neonatologist, with almost all features of the Robot implemented.

-*First created 2016-02-20, last updated 2016-02-20.*
+This branch is for code in preparation for the upcoming Ventura FRC Regional.

 #### Controls